Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 By using Automated Actions to assign sentiment and tags to your mentions, you can save a lot of time and energy because once you’ve set them up, your job is done.
 The tool will do the rest of the work for you.

 In the feed, you can block certain mentions depending on their author, type (source), and language.
-After you do so, mentions like that won’t appear in your feed anymore.
+After you do so, similar mentions won’t appear in your feed anymore.

-You can also block specific mention based on their source, author, language, location, and more by clicking on the query and choosing Edit query.
+You can also block specific mention based on their source, author, language, location, and more.
+Simply click on the query and choose Edit query.